-- 1 Enter Mode 5 as described under "Entering Programming Mode". - 2 Press the button (< 0.8Sec) once, to select your desired scaling.
+- 1 Enter Mode 5 as described under "ENTERING and SELECTING a PROGRAMMING MODE". - 2 Press the button (< 0.8Sec) once, to select your desired scaling.
 Note the color of the LED flashes. - 3 After you obtain the correct color of LED flashes, turn the unit off. - When powered on again, it will start up in Mode 1.
 It will remember your selected scaling.

-SOFTWARE UP-DATES
+SOFTWARE and SAFETY UP-DATES

 The oil quantity sensor electronics package is micro-controller based.
 If there are any product software enhancement up-dates, we will post these notices on our Website for each product.
 Please check our Website for the latest up-dates for this product.
+This also applies to safety alerts.